kacemsys/bash-like-a-boss/README.md

 # bash-like-a-boss : Daily Scripts to Conquer Your Server Room

-Welcome to "Bash Like a Boss," a collection of ten Red Hat-based distribution-specific scripts designed to elevate your system administration tasks.
+Welcome to "Bash Like a Boss" a collection of ten Red Hat-based distribution-specific scripts designed to elevate your system administration tasks.
 These scripts transform daily admin routines into an efficient symphony of command-line wizardry.
 No more tedious keystrokes or drowning in logs – channel your inner scripting wizard and reign over your server room like a Bash Baron!

 > [!NOTE]
 > I've crafted and thoroughly tested the scripts provided below on Red Hat-based distribution, specifically AlmaLinux.